ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consists of the following:

-- message_type REQUIRED urn:ietf:satp:msgtype:assertion-receipt-msg.
+- messageType REQUIRED urn:ietf:satp:msgtype:assertion-receipt-msg.

-- session_id REQUIRED: A unique identifier (e.g. UUIDv2) chosen earlier
-  by client in the Initialization Request Message.
+- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen earlier by client in the Initialization Request Message.

-- transferContext_id REQUIRED: A unique identifier (e.g. UUIDv2)
+- transferContextId REQUIRED: A unique identifier (e.g. UUIDv4)
   used to identify the current transfer session at the application layer.

-- hash_prev_message REQUIRED.
+- hashPrevMessage REQUIRED.
 The hash of previous message.

-- server_signature REQUIRED.
+- serverSignature REQUIRED.
 The digital signature of the server.

 # Commitment Preparation and Finalization (Stage 3)